Chapter 1: A Cursed Race

 “Because,” the girl answered, keeping her voice low.
 She did not even look at me, but continued examining my wing.
 “We were never cursed.”

 “Yes.
-When we are newborns each Livyahak is cursed, and we become like them—or at least, that is what I think happens; I’ve been trying to listen to the guards.
-Of course, they brag about it—boasting like the curse is some great gift.
+When we are newborns each livyahak is cursed, and we become like them—or at least, that is what the ruah told me.
+Of course, the livyahaks brag about it—boasting like the curse is some great gift.
 They don’t feel emotions like we do, and I don’t think they are truly alive—if you get what I mean.
 It’s like they are dead, but can still do everything we can.”
 She shuddered but suddenly changed topics.
 “Can you imagine it?
 We aren’t curse!
 We are free.
 It’s almost as if we were creatures of Bara!”

 “I don’t know, but they will kill us if they find out.”

 “Because—” The older girl seemed to recover from her frustration and leaned back.
 “How do I explain…?” she muttered.
 “Well, do you know why they beat all of us on the stone table?”

 I winced from still lingering haze of pain; I shook my head.

 “They do it so we learn how to overcome pain, and that is why all livyahaks—even Ravs—have to go through it.
 They won’t stop beating you until you stop screaming or even wincing—or until you pass out,” she explained, and I watched her body give another slight shake.
 “They are training us to be ruthless killers, to be the bringers of death.
 They cannot have compassion or emotions in a soldier.”

 “But why don’t they just kill us because we have—com-pass-shon?”
 I replied slowly, getting more and more confused.